Excerpts from the Maxwell Award winning "Best Magazine Series" of 1995

 - · The clicker helps to define the end of the behavior.
 When teaching a dog to stay, for instance, the click indicates how long the animal must remain in one spot before a reinforcement is possible.

 - The clicker can be passed from one person to another like a baton in a relay race.
 Also, one person can run the clicker while the other person is the handler.
 One huge problem that is solved this way is having to turn your head to watch a dog while teaching “Stay.”
 A second person on the clicker allows you to simply turn your back and go.
 Otherwise the dog may learn to not stay if you aren’t looking.

 Charging up your clicker:

-* If your dog does not yet know any formal behaviors, simply click the clicker and give the dog a treat.
+If your dog does not yet know any formal behaviors, simply click the clicker and give the dog a treat.
 Do this about 20-30 times until the dog visibly startles at the sound of the click.
 Or just start training.
 During the first session the dog will associate the clicker with valuable consequences.

 Shaping your first behavior:

 When offered a favorite snack, most dogs will sit expectantly and wait for the treat.
 After a few seconds of waiting, Fido is likely to get impatient and fidget in some way.
 He may turn his head, backup, speak or lift a paw.
 Wait for the first thing he offers, click and treat.
 (For this first session, the behavior you pick is not important.)
 If Fido turned his head a little bit for the first click, wait a few seconds, he'll do it again.
 Click and treat.
 (C&T)